msdepoint/Clean_data_course_project/README.md

-The data comes from this location http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Here are the data for the project:
+The data comes from this location http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones Here are the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+This was manually downloaded and unzipped into a location.
+Change your working directory to that location, but assume that the directory structure of the unzipped file remains intact.

 ##STEP 1 Merges the training and the test sets to create one data set.